tradergu/tradergu.github.io/_posts/2025-09-20-trade-review-asml.md

 Let’s dive into the charts.

+> All trades where shared LIVE on my X - Not Financial Advice {: .prompt-info }

 ### Long-Term Watchlist

 I had been tracking ASML and added it to my high-timeframe watchlist after price took out a significant monthly liquidity level.
 From there, I was watching for two possible scenarios to unfold: